APTrust/dart-docs/README.md

 pip install pygments
 ```

-Once those are installed, you can run the docs locally with the command `mkdocs server`.
+Once those are installed, you can run the docs locally with the command `mkdocs serve`.

 ## Deploying to GitHub pages